 Challenging query: Based on the discussions in the email thread regarding DWR’s gas deals, infer the timeline of events leading to the proposed meeting with Baldwin.
 What key decisions and actions must occur before this meeting can take place, and how do the roles of Jeff and Baldwin influence this sequence?

 In the NoContext scenario, the model struggles with the scattered information.
 However, when the GroundedCtx Extractor processes the thread, it provides a clear, pre-sequenced snapshot.
-This structured context enables the LLM to successfully execute the required reasoning, resulting in a demonstrable improvement in fidelity that aligns with the overall +7.7% increase in the Grounding Score.
+This structured context enables the LLM to successfully execute the required reasoning, resulting in a demonstrable improvement in fidelity with Gemini 2.5 Flash, achieving a +3.3% gain and Claude Sonnet 4 showing a +1.7% gain in the Grounding Score.

 Methodology